developer-zebra/developer-zebra-site/src/index.md

       - url: stagenow/2-2/about
         label: '2.2'
   - title: I Need Tools For...
     description: Not sure where to go?
-Click on "I Need Tools For..." to learn which Zebra tool might best suit the requirements, skills and experience of your organization.
+Click "TOOLS" above to learn which Zebra tool might best suit the requirements, skills and experience of your organization.
     url: /help
     btn-text: Latest Guides
     image: /images/logo_techdocs.png